-The perfect Dungeness Crab Cake recipe is not much more than a big pile of crab and a few cracker crumbs, with a kicky little sauce on the side.
+The perfect Dungeness Crab Cakes recipe is not much more than a big pile of crab and a few cracker crumbs, with a kicky little sauce on the side.
 With crab cakes, less is more.

 This post may contain affiliate links, but don't worry - they won't bite.